judewoolls/ClassifyBooking/README.md

 ## <ins>Evaluation</ins>

-The ClassFit project successfully meets all the acceptance criteria outlined in the user stories and passes all validation and feature tests.
+The ClassifyBooking project successfully meets all the acceptance criteria outlined in the user stories and passes all validation and feature tests.
 The project was significantly enhanced with the use of AI, specifically GitHub Copilot, which streamlined the development process and improved code quality.

 ### Key Achievements